soal/vue-mapbox/docs/controls.md

 Take note that you should not use MglMap prop and control component simultaniesly.
 For exmaple, you should use `<mgl-map> -->

 ### Attribution control
+Due to Mapbox [policy](https://www.mapbox.com/help/how-attribution-works/) attribution control is enabled by default.
+Yo can disable default attributions by `attributionControl` prop of MglMap to `false` and set your own attribution using AttributionControl component.